-The commercial aircraft business aims to be largely self-sufficient going forward, rather than attempting to rely on a balanced Group portfolio.
-Focus upon on-time, on-cost and on-quality deliveries is paramount given the huge backlog execution challenge.
-Airbus aims to further strengthen through focusing on digitalisation, innovation, services and a more global approach.
+The commercial aircraft business aims to be largely self-sufficient going forward.
+Focus upon on-time, on-cost and on-quality deliveries is paramount given the huge backlog execution challenge (over 7,500 aircraft).
+Airbus aims to further strengthen its position through focusing on digitalisation, innovation, services, improving our industrial system, and a more global approach.